 SEPPIC committed to sustainable palm oil

 SEPPIC is committed to designing specialty ingredients that reduce the impact on deforestation, biodiversity, and climate change.
-SEPPIC is committed to an action plan and has chosen to deploy the Mass Balance certification proposed by the RSPO (Roundtable for Sustainable Palm Oil) for the use of palm oil derivatives.
+SEPPIC has chosen to deploy the Mass Balance certification proposed by the RSPO (Roundtable for Sustainable Palm Oil) for the use of palm oil derivatives.

 A commitment on the long term

 SEPPIC has been a member of the RSPO since 2010 and supports the transformation of the palm oil industry into a sustainable one.
-In 2014, SEPPIC initiated an action plan for its own use of palm oil derivatives, with the aim of obtaining 100% of its ingredients certified by 2020 and 100% physically certified by 2025, in line with the commitment it made to the RSPO in 2013.
+In 2014, SEPPIC initiated an action plan for its own use of palm oil derivatives, with the aim of obtaining 100% of its ingredients certified by 2020 (covered by at least a Book & Claim certification) and 100% of its ingredients physically certified by 2025 (covered by at least a Mass Balance certification), in line with the commitment it made to the RSPO in 2013.

 SEPPIC uses palm oil derivatives in its French production sites of Castres and BiotechMarine.
 Both sites have obtained Mass Balance certification, in 2014 and 2015, respectively.